With the opening of the Baldock Arts & Heritage centre a whole new range of events has been able to be added covering differents Arts and Drama

 Fifty colourful craft and local charity stalls will line the High Street, along with the following highlights in the performance area:-

-‘Tricky Micky’ is back again with five 30-minute performances which will include a Punch and Judy show.
+‘Tricky Micky’ is back again with five 30-minute performances including Punch and Judy.
+Shows starting at 10.30.

 Try Circus Skills – Throughout the day you can learn to juggle, hula hoop, walk on stilts, or ride a unicycle, with expert advice and learning tips from Try Circus Skills, for children and adults.

 Fairground rides – James Harris will again be bringing his fairground rides to delight the children.

 Morris Dancing at various places around the High Street and pubs starting from the The White Lion at 10.30.